bahrus/json-merge/README.md

 <my-grid>
 ```

-If you would rather not write such a function, nor an event handler, you can alternatively specify where to pass it to.
+If you would rather not write such a function, nor an event handler, and the pass-down attribute isn't powerful enough for your needs, you can alternatively specify where to pass it to.

 ```html
 <!--- Polymer Syntax -->